 If your advisor is fully independent, they have no restriction on the type of advice or product/investment platform/investment they can recommend to you – if not, they are effectively salespeople for the bank/firm they work for.
 This is important, as without being independent, an advisor cannot fulfil their fiduciary requirement to you.

 Imagine you wanted a new car so you go along to the nearest car dealership which happens to be Porsche.
 The salesperson asks you several questions and determines that you need a 4×4 (as you have kids and a dog, and the 2-seater sports car wouldn’t be able to fit them all in.

-He/she is likely to recommend you a Porsche Cayenne, even though a Volvo XC40 also matches your needs, is almost half the price, and would perhaps better deal with the day to day knocks the kids would subject it to.
+He/she is likely to recommend you a Porsche Cayenne, even though a Volvo XC40 also matches your needs, is almost half the price, and would perhaps better deal with the day-to-day knocks the kids would subject it to.

 Hats off to any car salesperson who would do so, but if the dealer were a fiduciary, they would send you down the road to the Volvo Dealership to buy the XC40, forgoing their commission to do what is in your best interest.

-3. How do you manage your own finances?
+3. How do you manage your finances?

 This is a question rarely asked by clients (perhaps it seems too personal), but one which can give you great insights into a firm/individual’s philosophy.
-Why would they recommend something to clients which they are not using themselves?
+Why would they recommend something to clients that they are not using themselves?

-In some circumstances the client and advisor will be in a different financial situation (age/family etc) but perhaps another advisor in the office may be more of a match and can offer to explain their set up.
+In some circumstances, the client and advisor will be in a different financial situation (age/family etc) but perhaps another advisor in the office may be more of a match and can offer to explain their setup.